osuAisuru/api/README.md

 # api
-Aisuru's API written in Python with GraphQL!
+Aisuru's API written in Typescript with GraphQL!